excellalabs/docker-workshop-2/README-Kubernetes.1.md

 *General concepts*

 * Manifest (configuration) files:  Written in YAML or JSON, these files describe the desired state of your application in terms of Kubernetes API objects.
 A file can include one or more API object descriptions (manifests).
-(See the example YAML from the stateless app).

 * Pods:  This is the basic unit for all of the workloads you run on Kubernetes.
-These workloads, such as Deployments and Jobs, are composed of one or more Pods.
-To learn more, check out this explanation of Pods and Nodes.
+It is a group of one or more containers with shared storage, network and a specification for how to run.
+Containers in a pod:
+  - run on the same host and share Linux namespaces and cgroups
+  - share a network namespace, communicate via localhost within the pod and share an IP address and port space
+  - can communicate using standard inter-process communications like SystemV semaphores or POSIX shared memory

 *Common workload objects*